jule64/TripleDraw/README.md

 TripleDraw
 ========

-TripleDraw is a command line tool that calculates advanced hands probabilities for the game of 2-7 Triple Draw (poker)
+TripleDraw is a command line tool to study advanced hands probabilities for the game of 2-7 Triple Draw (poker)

 ## Simulated vs Mathematical Probabilities

-TripleDraw produces hands probabilities by **simulating** large amounts of draws and averaging all the outcomes.
-This technic, also called Monte Carlo simulations, allows to quickly estimate the probabilities of any type of simple or complex event scenarios found in a game of 2-7 Triple Draw.
+TripleDraw uses a technique called Monte Carlo simulations which allows it to evaluate any types of complex scenarios by **simulating** large amounts of draws and averaging the outcomes.

-This flexibility however comes at the cost of precision and it is important to note that TripleDraw produces **approximate** probabilities as opposed to mathematical ones.
-This means that a probability calculated by TripleDraw will be very close to the theoretical one albeit never exactly equal to it.
-In practice however this trade off between precision and flexibility is usually acceptable and as a user you have control over how much precision you want as we will show in the example below.
+While simulations are a flexible and powerful way to estimate the probabilities of complex events, it is important to note that this comes at a cost of some imprecision in the results.
+Indeed because it is a simulator, TripleDraw’s results will be very close to the theoretical values of a given event albeit never exactly equal to it.
+To illustrate this point let’s look at an example.

 ### Example

-Given that TripleDraw estimates probabilities it is worth checking how close it gets to the true mathematical probability of a given event.
-Suppose you wanted to know the odds of being dealt a **Jack low *pre-flop***.
-The mathematical odds of this event are *9.654%(\*)*.
-TripleDraw by contrast gave odds of *9.804%*, *9.66%* and *9.57%* in three separate runs using the default 50,000 simulations per run.
-At **1 million** simulations the result becomes *9.653%*, or a *0.001%* difference only.
+TripleDraw provides estimations of mathematical probabilities, as such it is worth checking how close it gets to the actual values of a given event.
+As an example suppose you wanted to know the odds of being dealt a **Jack low** ***pre-flop***.
+The mathematical odds of this event are *9.654%* (\*).
+TripleDraw by contrast gave values of *9.804%*, *9.66%* and *9.57%* in three separate runs of 50,000 simulations per run.
+At **1 million** simulations the result becomes *9.653%*, which is virtually equal to the mathematical value.

-As you saw in this example, you can increase precision by simply increasing the number of simulations.
-This however comes at a cost of longer simulation time: for instance the three 50k simulations above ran in less than a second each while the 1 million simulations took about 10 seconds(\*\*).
-At the end of the day it is up to you to decide when you need higher precision depending on how closely you want to study an event.
-You can easily increase precision using the `--s` parameter in the command line (see the `how to use` below for more options).
+As you saw in the example above, you can get closer to the true value of an event by simply increasing the number of simulations.
+Doing so however comes at a cost of longer simulation time: for instance 50k simulations run in less than 1 second, a very acceptable time.
+For 1 million simulations on the other hand this goes to 10 seconds(**).
+Note that you can set the number of simulations you want to run by using the `-n` parameter in the command line which allows you to easily increase or decrease precision as required.

-\* Details of this calculation can be found the `study` folder in this repository.
+(*) Details of this calculation can be found the `study` folder in this repository.
 Be warned it is quite a mouthful of equations, and that's only a simple pre-flop probability!
 TripleDraw allows you to study much more complex scenarios without requiring to figure out any of the complex maths underpinning those scenarios.

-\*\* calculations were run on an 8 cores Macbook pro, actual performance will be dependent on your system specs.
+(**) calculations were run on an 8 cores Macbook pro, actual performance will be dependent on your system specs.

 ## Getting Started